I live with depression. I have been living with depression ever since I can remember existing.

 Depression is a tragically selfish thing.

 At my core, I’m an over-empathic person.
 A lot of fellow depressives I know are.
 We’re the kind of weirdos who cry about homeless puppies, mistreated children, the state of animals at the local zoo, and endangered rhinos across the globe.
-Yet when the depression hits, there is no empathy in the world can will me into doing what I know needs done.
+Yet when the depression hits, there is no empathy in the world can will me into doing what I know needs to be done.

 Every ounce of needs doing for your life is allocated to work.
 Sometimes, above that, I have literally nothing.
 The depression-monster takes over my brain.
 I zombie into bed and curl into a ball.